Skip to content

 b.
 Robotic Process Automation (RPA) Definition And Example.

-Robotic process automation (RPA) is a productivity tool that allows a user to configure one or more scripts (which some vendors refer to as “bots”) to activate specific keystrokes in an automated fashion.
-The result is that the bots can be used to mimic or emulate selected tasks (transaction steps) within an overall business or IT process.
-These may include manipulating data, passing data to and from different applications, triggering responses, or executing transactions.
-RPA uses a combination of user interface interaction and descriptor technologies.
-The scripts can overlay on one or more software applications.”
+“… a productivity tool that allows a user to configure one or more scripts (which some vendors refer to as “bots”) to activate specific keystrokes in an automated fashion.
+The result is that the bots can be used to mimic or emulate selected tasks (transaction steps) within an overall business or IT process …”

 Gartner

-RPA Example: One example of RPA is automating data entry tasks.
-This involves extracting data from various sources, such as emails or spreadsheets, and entering it into a system.
-The software robot can be programmed to extract data from specific fields and enter it into the correct fields in the system.
+For example, RPA can automate data entry tasks.
+For instance, this could involve extracting data from various sources, such as emails or spreadsheets, and entering it into a system.
+Also, the software robot could be programmed to extract data from specific fields and enter it into the correct fields in the system.
 The robot can also perform validation checks to ensure that the data is accurate before entering it.

 4. Today, AI Business Automation That Augments And Is Autonomous.

 Now, businesses are starting to use AI automation in every area of their operations.
-Technologies include machine learning (ML), virtual and augmented reality, recommendation systems, self-driving cars, drones, and automated financial trading algorithms to name a few.
-AI automation primarily falls into two categories, augmented and autonomous.
+Technologies include machine learning (ML), virtual and augmented reality, recommendation systems, self-driving cars, drones, and AI agents to name a few.
+Moreover, AI automation primarily falls into two categories, augmented and autonomous.
 Below, I’ll provide definitions and examples of these types of AI automation.
 Also, I’ll discuss how the line between augmented AI and autonomous AI is getting more and more blurred.
-This is because AI continues to evolve where it continues to get better at replicating human intelligence.
-Also, businesses are gaining more confidence in using AI.

-Definition Of AI Augmentation Automation or Augmented intelligence goes a step beyond assisted intelligence, as it involves a more active collaboration between humans and machines.
-In this case, the machine is not just a tool, but an active participant in the decision-making process.”
+“… goes a step beyond assisted intelligence, as it involves a more active collaboration between humans and machines.
+In this case, the machine is not just a tool, but an active participant …”

 Dirox

-AI Augmented Automation Example.
-One example of AI augmentation is using machine learning algorithms to improve fraud detection in financial transactions.
-This involves analyzing large amounts of data to identify patterns and predict potential fraud.
-By using AI to analyze this data, financial institutions can identify fraudulent transactions more quickly and accurately than traditional methods.
+So, AI Augmented Automation is designed to augment, not replace humans.
+For example, AI augmentation can use machine learning algorithms to improve fraud detection in financial transactions.
+For instance, this can involve analyzing large amounts of data to identify patterns and predict potential fraud.
+As a result, financial institutions can identify fraudulent transactions more quickly and accurately than traditional methods.
 In this case, the machine is an active participant in the decision-making process, flagging transactions that are likely to be fraudulent for human review.
 The human can then make the final decision on whether or not to block the transaction.

 b.
 Autonomous AI Automation Definition And Example.